IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 - Checking that the DICOM files are complete.
 In "classic" mode, a DICOM file is generated for each acquired image (slice, dynamic, echo, etc.) and so there are several DICOM files for one sequence.
 In "Enhanced" mode, a single file is generated for each sequence (with a certain size limit).
 In classic mode, it is possible that an export or transfer error results in missing some DICOM files, and thus some images.
 It may be useful to check the size of the images converted to NIfTI to highlight such problems.
 This check can also be done during the visual inspection of the images.

 - Verification of the main acquisition parameters.
-Some parameter modifications may have been made during the course of the study and may influence the analyses (e.g., modification of repetion time following an upgrade of the MRI software).
+Some parameter modifications may have been made during the course of the study and may influence the analyses (e.g., modification of repetition time following an upgrade of the MRI software).
 Here is a non-exhaustive list of the parameters that may be useful to check: echo time, repetition time, voxel size, number of repetitions for functional MRI, parallel imaging...
 Depending on the sequence, certain parameters are more important to check than others.

 ## QC of anatomical and functional data with MRIQC